tyrjo/r-timesheet-extended/manager-view/README.md

    * Multiple sheet actions
 * PASS - Extra PI field configurable
 * PASS - Manager Edit of timesheets is configurable
+* NOT TESTED - Amending / Appending Items

 ### Timesheet popup
 * Edit a sheet for an existing week